-On May 4, 2016, the Company issued a promissory note to Nevada Eagle LLC (the "Note") in connection with the acquisition of the Nevada Select Properties (Note 6(c)).
+On May 4, 2016, the Company issued a promissory note (the "Note") in the amount of US\$400,000 in connection with the acquisition of certain Nevada Select Properties (Note 6(c)).
 The Note accrues interest at 5% per annum, compounding every three months from the date of issuance and is due on May 4, 2018 with early settlement permitted without penalty.
-The note payable is secured by the interest in mining claims (Note 6(c)).
+The note payable is secured by the interest in certain of the Company's mining claims.